dawillcox/breeze_email_reports/DOCUMENTATION.rst

 and store the summary in that directory.
 Each subsequent run will send a report based on the most recent data found in that directory.

-Note: The raw data downloaded from Breeze can be pretty large.
-Depending on your network bandwidth and the size of your church, it can take multiple seconds.
-With a good connection my smallish church takes about 20 seconds to download.
-Your milage will vary.

-The data stored (compressed) for each run in our case is pretty small, only about 44K.

 ++++++++++++
 Run a Report
 ++++++++++++